vitorxoliveira/vitorxoliveira/README.md

 - 👋 Hi, I’m João Vitor
-- 👀 I’m interested in macroe and ecological economics
+- 👀 I’m interested in macro and ecological economics
 - 🌱 I’m currently learning sfc models
 - 📫 How to reach me send a letter to Paris